GrimoireGL/GrimoireJS/README.md

 |gl-matrix|Use for calculation for webgl|https://github.com/toji/gl-matrix||

-## Contribution
+## Contributions.

-Thank you for interesting in contribution!   :kissing_smiling_eyes:
+Thank you for your interest in contributions!   :kissing_smiling_eyes:

-### Installation for build
+### Installation to build.

 You need the applications below.
 * node.js
 * npm

-You need **not** to install packages in global
+You need **not** to install these packages in global.

-you need to run the command below to install local npm packages,bower packages,and so on.
+You need to run the command below to install npm packages,bower packages,and so on in local environment.

 ```shell
 npm install